suchins3/LendingClub/README.md

 # Lending club case study
 > Here we analyze and understand the driving factors behind loan default.The company does the risk assessment and based on the analysis decide on the loan disbursemtns.
+In this process we explain dervied reccomendation also identifies  applicants who likely to repay the loan or not.
+In the step by step processes we show how we process data given, clean unnecessary data set, pre process and perform exploratory data analysis.

 ## Table of Contents